Geoscience education research project

 In order to continue the emphasis on the process of science, I recommend that some sort of follow-up reflection is included for students to respond to.
-Examples of questions to ask are how the student personally benefitted, how it was the same as or different from expectations, how their ideas of how science is done changed, how their attitudes towards science changed, how this project affected their knowledge and attitudes compared to a more traditional book or internet research project, etc.
+Examples of questions to ask are: how the student personally benefited, how it was the same as or different from expectations, how their ideas of how science is done changed, how their attitudes towards science changed, how this project affected their knowledge and attitudes compared to a more traditional book or internet research project, etc.

 - Presentation format– The directions and guidelines here are given for a powerpoint presentation as a final product.
 However, it can easily be modified to be a poster presentation or a written paper, depending on the class size and the goals of the class (See EER presentation: Implementing the Geoscience Education Research Project as a Poster in Intro Courses for directions and rubric).
 Both of those would require different supports to ensure the students can effectively communicate their ideas.
 For students in my class who wanted to do an Honors Project, I had them write a scientific paper in addition to giving an oral presentation.